timkaechele/herb/javascript/packages/vscode/README.md

 #### Visual Studio Code

-Install the [Herb LSP extension](https://marketplace.visualstudio.com/items?itemName=marcoroth.herb-lsp) from the Visual Studio Marketplace, or [**click here to open it directly in VS Code**](vscode:extension/marcoroth.herb-lsp).
+Install the [Herb extension](https://marketplace.visualstudio.com/items?itemName=marcoroth.herb-lsp) from the Visual Studio Marketplace, or [**click here to open it directly in VS Code**](vscode:extension/marcoroth.herb-lsp).

 #### Other editors